Kernel functions based on triplet comparisons: Introduction

-Given a data set $\dataset$ and similarity triplets for its objects, it is not clear how to solve machine learning problems on $\dataset$.
-A general approach is to construct an ordinal embedding of $\dataset$, that is to map objects to a Euclidean space of a small dimension such that the given similarity triplets are preserved as well as possible \citep{AgarwalEtal07,TamuzEtal2011,stoch_trip_embed,kleindessner14,terada14,arias-castro,Ukkonen_multiview}.
-Once such an ordinal embedding is constructed, one can simply solve a problem on $\dataset$ by solving it on the ordinal embedding.
-Only recently, algorithms have been proposed for solving a number of specific problems directly without constructing an ordinal embedding in an intermediate step \citep{crowdmedian,ukkonen_density,kleindessner16}.
+Given a data set $\dataset$ and similarity triplets for its objects, it is not immediately clear how to solve machine learning problems on $\dataset$.
+A general approach is to construct an ordinal embedding of $\dataset$, that is to map objects to a Euclidean space of a small dimension such that the given triplets are preserved as well as possible \citep{AgarwalEtal07,TamuzEtal2011,stoch_trip_embed, terada14, Ukkonen_multiview,Heim2015,amid2017,jamieson_finite}.
+Once such an ordinal embedding has been constructed, one can solve a problem on $\dataset$ by solving it on the embedding.
+Only recently, algorithms have been proposed~for~solving~various specific problems directly without constructing an ordinal embedding as an intermediate step \citep{crowdmedian,kleindessner16}.
 With this paper we provide another generic means for solving machine learning problems based on similarity triplets that is different from the ordinal embedding approach.
-We define two data-dependent kernel functions on $\dataset$, corresponding to high-dimensional embeddings of $\dataset$, that can subsequently be used by any kernel method.
-Our proposed kernel functions measure similarity between two objects in $\dataset$ by comparing to which extent the two objects give rise to similar similarity triplets.
-The hope is that in doing so we quantify the relative difference in the locations of the two objects in $\dataset$.
-Our experiments on both artificial and real data show that this is indeed the case and that the similarity scores defined by our kernel functions are meaningful.
+We define two data-dependent kernel functions on~$\dataset$, corresponding to high-dimensional embeddings of $\dataset$, that can subsequently be used by any kernel method.
+Our proposed kernel functions measure similarity between two objects in $\dataset$ by comparing to which extent the two objects give rise to resembling similarity triplets.
+The intuition is that this quantifies the relative difference in the locations of the two objects in $\dataset$.
+Experiments on both artificial and real data show that this is indeed the case and that the similarity scores defined by our kernel functions are meaningful.
+Our approach is appealingly simple, and other than ordinal embedding algorithms our kernel functions are deterministic and parameter-free.
+We observe them to run significantly faster than well-known embedding algorithms and to be ideally suited for a landmark~design.

+\paragraph{Setup} Let $\mathcal{X}$ be an arbitrary set and $d:\mathcal{X}\times\mathcal{X}\rightarrow \R^+_0$ be a symmetric dissimilarity function on $\mathcal{X}$: a higher value of $d$ means that two elements of $\mathcal{X}$ are more dissimilar to each other.
+The terms dissimilarity and distance are used synonymously.
+To simplify presentation, we assume that for all triples of distinct objects $A,B,C\in\mathcal{X}$ either $d(A,B)<d(A,C)$ or $d(A,B)>d(A,C)$ is true.
+Note that we do not require $d$ to be a metric.
+We formally define a similarity triplet as binary answer to a dissimilarity comparison